aionnetwork/aion-docs/community/tool-list.md

 ### [Amberdata Dashboard](https://aion-kilimanjaro.amberdata.io/)

 SaaS platform for monitoring, searching, analyzing, and securing public and private blockchains.
-Amberdata enables operational intelligence for blockchain infrastructure, applications and transactions.
+Amberdata enables operational intelligence for blockchain infrastructure, applications, and transactions.

 ## Wallets

-Wallets all you to store you native Aion tokens and other cryptocurrency locally on your machine, sometimes called _offline wallets_.
-Other wallets allow you to keep your tokens online, however these are generally seen as slightly less secure than locally stored wallets.
+Wallets allow you to store your native Aion tokens and other cryptocurrencies locally on your machine, sometimes called _offline wallets_.
+Other wallets allow you to keep your tokens online.
+However, these are generally seen as slightly less secure than locally stored wallets.

 ### Offline Wallets